Home > Lawn & Garden > Gardening Tips

 7. Newspaper

-Newspaper is effective in keeping weeds at bay, retaining moisture, and regulating soil temperatures.
+Newspaper mulch is effective in keeping weeds at bay, retaining moisture, and managing soil temperatures.
 Though this is a more functional alternative to traditional mulch, it’s not as visually appealing as other options.
-Moisten the newspaper slightly before laying it above the soil so that it stays in place.
+Moisten the newspaper slightly before laying it above the soil so it stays in place.
 Then, add a thin layer of organic mulch on top.
 Apply five to eight sheets of newspaper at a time.

 If you plan to use newspaper without another type of mulch on top, you’ll want to shred it before applying it to your garden.
 Newspaper is biodegradable and will deteriorate like other mulches.